Mushroom Life Cycle: 4 Key Stages and Their Features

 Mycelium helps break down dead plants and other organic materials in the soil.
 This releases crucial nutrients back into the soil, which can then be used by plants and other living things.
 Mycelium also acts as a delivery system of those nutrients in a symbiotic exchange with plants.

-As the mycelium offers water and nutrients to the plants, the plants (or trees) in turn provide the mycelium with organic molecules like glucose that the mushroom requires to keep growing.
+During this stage of the mushroom life cycle, the mycelium offers water and nutrients to the plants, and the plants (or trees) provide the mycelium with organic molecules like glucose that the mushroom requires to keep growing.

 Mature Lion’s Mane mushroom cultivated on a log